FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 ### Cache Locality

 Fine, I have to say **this is the key point**.
 When I implement mul_matrix for the first time, I use `cache locality`.
 All the optimization I made above are based on this.
 But when I go back to the original code and modify the loop condition to break cache locality, the performance became **MUCH WORSE**!
-I've listed the difference in the file `Optimization` in thi folder.
+I've listed the difference in the file `Optimization` in this folder.
 Feel free to check it.